nf-core/website/markdown/developers/contributing_to_pipelines.md

 So, you want to add a new pipeline to nf-core - brilliant!
 Before you start typing, check that you're happy with the following points:

-- You're familiar with nf-core and nextflow (see our [introduction docs](/docs/usage/introduction.md)).
+- You're familiar with nf-core and Nextflow (see our [introduction docs](/docs/usage/introduction.md)).
 - You're used to working with `git` and [GitHub](https://github.com) (see a [nice tutorial here](https://blog.scottlowe.org/2015/01/27/using-fork-branch-git-workflow/))
 - The workflow you're thinking of meets the [nf-core guidelines](https://nf-co.re/docs/contributing/guidelines).